GTPB/IBIP19/pages/Proteogenomics.md

 * :pencil2: : You need to do something
 * :speech_balloon: : Something you might want to discuss with someone else (or yourself).
 * :thought_balloon: : A question to trigger your attention on an important point of detail.
 Clicking the icon takes you to the answer and more literature on the subject.
+Clicking the icon in the answer takes you back to the question.

 Please note that questions rarely trigger a yes/no answer.
 The answers provided represent important elements to take into account when analyzing data, but are by no means exhaustive or universal.